Foilboard

 A foilboard, also known as a hydrofoil board or foil surfboard, is a type of board used in water sports; it is distinct from surfboards in that it has a hydrofoil rather than fins mounted underneath.
 This hydrofoil design allows the surfboard and its rider to rise above the water’s surface, allowing for fast speeds and increased maneuverability in a wide range of surf conditions.
 Foilboards are becoming increasingly popular across many water sports, including surfing, kiteboarding, windsurfing, and wakeboarding.
 Foilboards have also been used in competitions, with riders reaching speeds of up to 30 km/h while performing acrobatic maneuvers such as flips and twists.

 History

 In the late 1990s and early 2000s, Laird Hamilton, an influential big wave surfer and waterman, began experimenting with attaching hydrofoils to surfboards, with the aim of achieving faster speeds and smoother rides on large waves.
 Laird Hamilton later discovered the foilboard's capability to harness swell energy with the use of a jet ski, pulling the rider into a wave.

-In 1999, Mango Carafino, a prominent waterman of Maui North Shore, designed and manufactured the first hydrofoils out of Maui for kitesurfing and created the discipline of hydrofoil kitesurfing.

-In 1971 the First known foil board was built by George Alan Shaw at age 21.
-He constructed it at 1414 Riverside Drive in Melbourne Beach FL.
-As a pilot and a surfer, he was inspired by a special wave in Costa Rica.
-Alan Shaw, the first known inventor of the foil board called it "the dolphin".
-Later, in the earily 80's prototype windsurfing foils were built and tested on his home made boards.
-It was at this time an evolution of the strut took place.
-Higher speeds required further re design to cancel the "shimmy" that occurred at higher speeds.
-Often the foils were tested at higher load when Alan rigged a second boom for his son or daughter to go with on adventures!

 Professional waterman Kai Lenny is widely credited with accelerating modern hydrofoil progression in big-wave surfing and downwind foiling through high-profile videos and competition appearances.